defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/quick_start.md

 - [justinthelaw/Phi-3-mini-128k-instruct-4bit-128g](https://huggingface.co/justinthelaw/Phi-3-mini-128k-instruct-4bit-128g)
 - [NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO-GGUF](https://huggingface.co/NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO-GGUF)

-> [!CAUTION]
-> The default configuration when deploying with GPU support assumes a single GPU. `vllm` is assigned the GPU resource.
+The default configuration when deploying with GPU support assumes a single GPU. `vllm` is assigned the GPU resource.
 GPU workloads **_WILL NOT_** run if GPU resources are unavailable to the pod(s).
 You must provide sufficient NVIDIA GPU scheduling or else the pod(s) will go into a crash loop.
 See the [Dependencies](https://docs.leapfrog.ai/docs/local-deploy-guide/dependencies/) and [Requirements](https://docs.leapfrog.ai/docs/local-deploy-guide/requirements/) pages for more details.

 ## Building the UDS Bundle